grfiv/MarketData/README.md

 a variety of functions like convexity, BEY, etc. to complement the built-in functions

 * Treasury_Yields.php
 PHP function to retrieve Treasury yields

+* Equity_Quotes.php
+PHP function to get equity quotes from Yahoo